 If you’re shooting a photo of someone running, fast shutter speeds are the way to go since it’ll freeze movement.
 On the flip side, if you want to shoot a blurred image of the person running, use slow shutter speeds.

 When you’re using slow shutter speeds, use a tripod because that’ll eliminate the camera shake that occurs from your hands.
-Camera shake is what causes a blurry image.
+A camera shake is what causes a blurry image.

 ISO doesn’t have to do with the light reaching your camera sensor as aperture and shutter speed does.